MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 ## Licensing requirements

-To use hosted machine group, you need the following licensing option:

-Use your existing **Power Automate Premium** plan (formerly, Power Automate per user plan with attended RPA), or **Power Automate Process** plan (formerly, Power Automate per flow plan) and the **Power Automate hosted RPA add-on**.

-You need to assign to your environment as many add-ons as the number of hosted bots you want to run in parallel in your environment.
+To use hosted machine group, you need the **Power Automate Hosted Process** license (previously Power Automate hosted RPA add-on).
+AAssign to your environment as many capacity as the number of hosted bots you want to run in parallel in your environment.

 ### Trial licenses for evaluation

 To evaluate the hosted machine group, you need one of the following trial licensing options:

-- Use the **Power Automate Premium** plan (previously Power Automate per user with attended RPA) and the **Power Automate hosted RPA add-on trials**.
+- Use the **Power Automate Hosted Process** license

-    The Power Automate hosted RPA add-ons have trial versions that last 30 days and can be extended once to a total of 60 days.
-Organization admins can obtain up to 25 seats from the [Microsoft 365 admin center](https://admin.microsoft.com/adminportal/home), and assign the hosted RPA add-ons to the targeted environment.
+    The Power Automate Hosted Process license have trial versions that last 30 days and can be extended once to a total of 60 day.
+Organization admins can obtain up to 25 seats from [Microsoft 365 admin center](https://admin.microsoft.com/adminportal/home), assign the Power Automate Hosted Process capacity to the targeted environment.

 - Use the 90-days self-assisted premium trial.